toeb/cmakepp/README.md

 [![Build Status](https://travis-ci.org/toeb/oo-cmake.png?branch=devel)](https://travis-ci.org/toeb/oo-cmake)
 [![Project Stats](https://www.ohloh.net/p/oo-cmake/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/oo-cmake)
-objects, methods, functions, maps, inheritance, parsers, lists, ...
+objects, methods, functions, maps, inheritance, parsers, lists, process management,  ...
 # Installing

-Download the code and include `oo-cmake.cmake` in your `CMakeLists.txt` (or other cmake script) be sure to use an up to date version of cmake. `oo-cmake` requires cmake version `>=3.0.0` most of its functions also work with `2.8.7`
+Download the code and include `oo-cmake.cmake` in your `CMakeLists.txt` (or other cmake script) be sure to use an up to date version of cmake. `oo-cmake` requires cmake version `>=2.8.7`

 # Usage
 Look through the files in the package.
 Most functions will be commented and the other's usage can be inferred.
 All functions are avaiable as soon as you include the oo-cmake.cmake file.

 # Testing
-To test the code (alot is tested but not all) run the following in the root dir of oo-cmake
+To test the code (alot is tested but not all) run the following in the root dir of oo-cmake *this take long :)*

 ```
-cmake -P oo-cmake-tests.cmake
+cmake -P build/script.cmake
 ```

 # Feature Overview